weizman/temp-website/page-what-is-a-realm-in-js.md

 ### 1) A global execution environment

 In javascript, there can be many different scripts running in the same environment.
-Scripts can form scopes which are cannonical execution environments where inner scopes can access variables of outer scopes, but not the other way around:
+Scripts can form scopes which are canonical execution environments where inner scopes can access variables of outer scopes, but not the other way around:

 ```html
 <script>